 If you’ve stepped into any seafood restaurant or high-end Italian cucina as of late, you’ve probably seen calamari on the menu.
 Often served with a side of marinara or tartar sauce, calamari has the appearance of an onion ring and a bite similar to al dente linguine—but somehow it manages to work perfectly.
 Whether you’re curious to try a new cuisine or intend to impress foodies at your next dinner party, you may want to give this fried delicacy a closer look.
 Read on to discover what makes this crunchy treat unique.

-Regardless, when ordering calamari, you can most commonly expect bite-size helpings of squid that are battered and deep-fried; it can also be prepared with the tentacles displayed on the outside.
+When ordering calamari, you can most commonly expect bite-size helpings of squid that are battered and deep-fried; it can also be prepared with the tentacles displayed on the outside.
 This delicacy has a slightly sweet flavor, and the crisp, flaky breading provides a nice complement to the firm white meat.
 A garnish of parsley and lemon completes the presentation.

 Besides the fact that the taste of calamari appeals to many people, squid contains a host of nutrients that make it a healthy protein to incorporate into your diet.
 Though squid is a bit high in fat and cholesterol (depending on how it’s prepared), it’s also an excellent source of protein, iron, zinc, selenium, vitamin B12, and calcium.
 Squid is also low in saturated fat and contains a good amount of healthy fats like monounsaturated fat and polyunsaturated fat.
 In moderation, it can be an excellent source of nutrients.

 Though squid vary greatly in size, most calamari is made from squid less than 12 inches in length.
 Calamari is a challenging dish to prepare for the uninitiated: It involves removing the head, cartilage, and innards from the squid, and then typically cutting the meat crosswise to create strips.